Chart Color Schemes

 Rosebery features high concentrations of group households and family households, with a higher-than-average median household size

 Family households account for 77.9% of all households, including 42.3% couples with children, 21.9% couples without children, and 12.6% single parent families.
-Non-family households make up the remaining 22.1%, with lone person households at 17.8% and group households comprising 4.3%.
+Non-family households constitute the remaining 22.1%, with lone person households at 17.8% and group households comprising 4.3%.
 The median household size is 2.9 people, larger than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households